 Of course, much of the reason for this is that Scandinavia is not one country.
 It is three, and by some definitions four, or even five countries.

-Here at the blog we define the region as Norway, Denmark and Sweden.
+Here at Life in Norway we define Scandinavia as Norway, Denmark and Sweden.
+The Nordic region is a term covering the much wider area that includes Finland, Greenland and Iceland.
 So based on that definition, where is Scandinavia?
 Let's take a look…

 The location of Scandinavia

 Scandinavia is of course located in northern Europe.
 It's fairly easy to spot on a map, or at least, the land mass known as the Scandinavian peninsular is easy to spot.

 This bulging mass of mountains, fjords and lakes shared by Norway and Sweden is connected to Finland and Russia, and looms large over the top of mainland Europe when viewed on most maps.

 The other country in the region, Denmark, is actually part of continental Europe on a low-lying peninsular immediately north of Germany.
 Nordic countries Finland and Iceland are sometimes mistakenly termed Scandinavian.